lj-ditrapani/scala-overview/README.md

 - Option, Try, Either have similar implementations (case classes, pattern-matching, type covariance)

+Develop:

+Start sbt console with `sbt`.
+From sbt console you can run these useful commands while you develop:

+    compile
+    test
+    run
+    fmt

 Deploying:

 - run `sbt stage`; this stages the package which you can run directly with `target/universal/stage/bin/scala-overview`
 - run `sbt Universal / packageBin`, this generates a zip artifact packaged here: `target/universal/scala-overview-<version>.zip`

+Dependencies:

+- check for outdated dependencies with `sbt dependencyUpdates`

 Going further